xOcarin/AeroTennisOnline/README.md

-Normally, fish stay under the water, but occassionally they come to the surface for the ultimate competition:
+Normally, fish stay under the water, but occasionally they come to the surface for the ultimate competition:
 <br>

 # Fish Island Tennis